RsyncProject/rsync/rsync-ssl.1.md

     certificate to use for the connection.
 0.  `RSYNC_SSL_CA_CERT` If specified, the value is a filename that contains a certificate authority certificate that is used to validate the connection.
+0.  `RSYNC_SSL_OPENSSL` Specifies the openssl executable to run when the connection type is set to openssl.
+If unspecified, the $PATH is searched for "openssl".
 0.  `RSYNC_SSL_STUNNEL` Specifies the stunnel executable to run when the connection type is set to stunnel.
 If unspecified, the $PATH is searched first for "stunnel4" and then for "stunnel".
-0.  `RSYNC_SSL_OPENSSL` Specifies the openssl executable to run when the connection type is set to openssl.
-If unspecified, the $PATH is searched for "openssl".

-# CAVEATS

-Note that using an stunnel connection requires at least version 4 of stunnel, which should be the case on modern systems.

 # EXAMPLES